czetsuya/test-airplane-seat-arrangement/README.md

 I use Spring framework to develop the API as it's lightweight, serverless, organized, modular and very easy to test.
 It has a developer friendly module for REST API development too that can make things more easier for our project development.

+I enable caching on seat arrangement request for faster execution.

+This project has SonarLint integration, sadly no no compatible Springfox for Swagger documentation is available yet.

 You must have the following installed into your local machine.

  - Java 8